Updated: 10/02/2025: added anti-clockwise rotation to top left and bottom right propellers.

 To resolve this, we need to prompt Le Chat that the centre points aren’t correct and provide it with the correct points.

-So the prompt now becomes;
+So the next prompt becomes;

 The centre points aren't right.
 They should be;